TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 ^^^^^^^

 For risk of physical harm, characters can defend themselves by sacrificing an item they carry that could provide some sort of protection for the current situation [#]_.
 Said Item could be lost or completely destroyed, or just temporarily broken (it becomes useless until repaired by spending time and/or using proper tools).

+.. [#] Whatever the player decides to break, it must make sense in the fiction.
+You cannot stop a bullet with a screwdriver (...in most cases).
+Creativity is encouraged, but the GM has the final word on what makes sense and what is a stretch.

 Difficulty
 ----------